radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 ### RadiantOne LDAP Access Log

 The vds_server_access.log contains less information than vds_server.log and is used more for auditing.
-Access logging is configured from the Main Control Panel > Settings tab > Logs > Access Logs section.
+Access logging is configured from the Classic Control Panel > Settings tab > Logs > Access Logs section.

 **Log Output Format**